MarkBennett/deno-node-compat/readme.md

 # Hurdles To Adoption

-1. Most devs are happy with node
+1. Most devs know Node
 2. Learning something new is hard
 3. The node/npm ecosystem is much bigger than Deno's